Welcome from the Chair of Governors

 I am currently Head of Geography and work within a boarding setting at Christ's Hospital School and have pastoral responsibilities as a house tutor alongside classroom teaching and departmental management.
 I have a particular interest in learning beyond the classroom setting and have extensive experience with outdoor education including working with pupils to gain Eco-Schools Green Flag award, setting up community garden projects, supporting the Duke of Edinburgh Awards and general outward bounds opportunities.

-I have been a Govenor at Muntham House School since 2019, serving on the Care & Welfare Committee.
+I have been a Governor at Muntham House School since 2019, serving on the Personnel Committee.

 MBBS MRCGP DRCOG DFFP PG.Cert (adult medical education)